Sebastian-Sonne/weather/README.md

-# weather
+# React + TypeScript + Vite

 Weather App using a weather API

-For now, there is (obviosly lol) nothing on this page.
-Feel free to check out my [portfolio website](https://sebastian-sonne.com).